 If you’re in any discomfort though, just slip your finger gently into the corner of your baby’s mouth to unlatch him/her, and then try again.
 Remember, the first ten seconds may be very uncomfortable, but this should quickly settle down and not be painful at all.

 These three tips can help to ensure your baby is being fed well when you are just starting to breastfeed:

 Once your baby’s properly latched on, you should let them feed until they let go of the breast or fall asleep.
 You should also offer both breasts at every feeding session, although your baby may not want both every time.
 If your baby fills up on just one breast, offer him or her the other one first next time.
 Some mums find attaching a ribbon to that bra strap or putting a hair tie on that wrist is a good reminder of which breast to offer next!

 Your body makes milk on a supply and demand basis, so the more your baby feeds, the more milk you’ll produce.
 Therefore, feed whenever your baby seems hungry.
 Make sure you have plenty of rest as well, especially in the early days, to maximise your milk production.

 You may be keen to get your baby used to a bottle, but it’s best to wait at least 4 to 6 weeks until breastfeeding is really well established, in case you put your baby off the breast.
-Sucking on a bottle teat is different from sucking on an actual nipple, and babies can get confused in the early weeks.
+Sucking on a bottle nipple is different from sucking on an actual nipple, and babies can get confused in the early weeks.